ashishk831/Final-THC/README.md

 ```

 Kedro

-* ``Scalability:`` Airflow can be scaled to handle a large number of tasks and workflows.
+Kerdo is a open-source tool for machine learning engineers.

-* ``Reliability:`` Airflow is designed to be reliable and fault-tolerant.
+* ``Handles Complexity:`` It provide a stucture to test data which can be pushed to production after successful testing.

-* ``Flexibility:`` Airflow can be used to automate a wide variety of workflows, from simple to complex.
+* ``Standardisation:`` It provides standard template for project.
+Making it earrlier to understand for others.

-* ``Extensibility:`` Airflow can be easily extended to meet the needs of specific organizations.
+* ``Production-Ready:`` Code can be easily pushed to production with exploratory code that you can transition to reproducible, maintainable, and modular experiments.

 ```bash
 #Installing kedro